 Members of the SHH were filmed with a supply of caged fox cubs aged around 8 weeks old, which they took one by one into the kennels full of hounds.
 The hounds were heard baying from within, and a human voice gave verbal encouragements to hunt.
 The cubs’ lifeless bodies were later taken from the kennels and dumped in the waste bins.

 These cubs were taken from their mothers and thrown live to the pack of hounds, to instill in the dogs a bloodlust for hunting.
 This barbaric training ritual is used so that the the hounds are more effective in the next season.
-The SHH cubs’ bodies were retrieved from the waste bins by HIT investigators, taken for a vetinary post-mortem and are part of the evidence in the criminal investigation.
+The SHH cubs’ bodies were retrieved from the waste bins by HIT investigators, taken for a vetinary post-mortem and formed part of the evidence in the criminal investigation.
 The fox cubs suffered terrible injuries: one had 23 broken ribs and the other had 14 broken ribs plus other horrific injuries.

 Such cruelty is the hidden side of fox hunting and had never been exposed before.
 This investigation was groundbreaking.
 HIT believes such practices are commonplace amongst fox hunts.
 It shows an intentional supply of foxes to train the hounds, outside of the main hunting season.
 This contradicts the myths perpetuated by the industry of trail hunting, accidental kills or fox population control.